Kaldei/KDN/source/content/clouds/AWS CLI.md

 ---
 title: AWS CLI
-summary: Universal Command Line Interface for AWS.
-description: Universal Command Line Interface for AWS.
+summary: A note on the AWS CLI.
+description: A note on the AWS CLI.
+tags:
-tag: aws
+  - aws
 ---

 # Basis